-- 1. All Board employees are required to complete the Department of Children and Family Services (DCFS) online training module, "Recognizing and Reporting Child Abuse: Training for Mandated Reporters," which can be accessed on SafeSchools, the training website accessible to all CPS employees. - a.
+- 1. All Board employees are required to complete the Department of Children and Family Services (DCFS) online training module, "Recognizing and Reporting Child Abuse: Training for Mandated Reporters," which created pursuant to 325 ILCS 5/4, which includes the following topics: recognizing child abuse and child neglect, the process for reporting suspected child abuse and child neglect to DCFS, responding to a child in a trauma-informed manner, and implicit bias.
+The DCFS online training module can be accessed on SafeSchools, the training website accessible to all CPS employees. - a.
 All employees must complete the online training within one month of their date of hire by the Board and every year thereafter. - 2.
 The Chief Executive Officer, or their designee, will create, disseminate and train all appropriate employees on Protecting Chicago's Children annually.
 This training will include training on preventing, recognizing, reporting, and responding to child sexual abuse and grooming behavior, including when grooming or abuse is committed by a member of the school community, with a discussion of the criminal statutes addressing sexual conduct between school personnel and students, professional conduct, and reporting requirements, including, but not limited to, training as outlined in Erin's Law.